 Why did the United States formally commit itself to the defense of Europe by joining the North Atlantic Treaty Organization?

-Articulate the meaning and origins of the strategy of containment.
+Analyze the origins of the strategy of containment and evaluate its implementation.

 Explain the origins of the Truman Doctrine and how it fit into the strategy of containment.